Early Greek Humanism: The Beauty of the Human Form and Essence

 Along with giving our culture its definitions of humanism, heroism, and its obsession with the physical body, the Greeks also plant our dual seeds of both philosophy and democracy: we see in this story a willingness to engage in criticism and examination of those things that other cultures will not.
 Both the Achaeans and the Trojans have gods on their sides (contrast to Hebrews, who write from the perspective of one God, on their side only); for the Greeks, many gods speak to many people and this sets the groundwork for a type of humanistic democratic equality.
 The leaders consult one another in counsel and must weigh each others’ opinions democratically because, like the gods, a plurality of ideas has a divine origin.
-Both Achilles and the author is willing to criticize Agamemnon, without detracting from his overall status as leader.
-Achilles is shown as faulty and yet still a hero.
+Both Achilles and the author is willing to criticize Agamemnon, without detracting from his overall status as leader because while one god may inspire Agamemnon, another may inspire Achilles.

 The Artemision Bronze: